NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Tracker.rst

 Detailed Description
 --------------------

-The Tracker is a special class attached to :doc:`effects<NatronEngine.Effect>` that needs tracking capabilities.
-It contains all :doc:`tracks<NatronEngine.Track>` for this node and also allow to start and stop tracking from a Python script.
+The Tracker is a special class attached to :doc:`effects<Effect>` that needs tracking capabilities.
+It contains all :doc:`tracks<Track>` for this node and also allow to start and stop tracking from a Python script.

 Member functions description